GarrettJudd/Azure-UK-NHS/IaaS WebApp/Azure Security and Compliance Blueprint - UK NHS IaaS WebApp Overview.md

 - Azure Automation
 - Azure Storage
 	- (7) Geo-redundant storage accounts
-- Azure Virtual Machines
-	- (1) management/bastion (Windows Server 2016 Datacenter)
-	- (2) Active Directory domain controller (Windows Server 2016 Datacenter)
-	- (2) SQL Server cluster node (SQL Server 2017 on Windows Server 2016)
-	- (2) Web/IIS (Windows Server 2016 Datacenter)
-- Azure Virtual Network
-	- (1) /16 Network
-	- (5) /24 Networks
-	- (5) Network security group
-- Recovery Services Vault

 ## Deployment architecture

 The following section details the deployment and implementation elements.

 **Bastion host**: The bastion host is the single point of entry that allows users to access the deployed resources in this environment.
 The bastion host provides a secure connection to deployed resources by only allowing remote traffic from public IP addresses on a safe list.
-To permit remote desktop (RDP) traffic, the source of the traffic needs to be defined in the Network Security Group.
+To permit remote desktop (RDP) traffic, the source of the traffic needs to be defined in the network security group.

 This solution creates a virtual machine as a domain-joined bastion host with the following configurations:
 -	[Antimalware extension](https://docs.microsoft.com/azure/security/azure-security-antimalware)